wavelet-space/vault/source/memoirs/software/setup-windows-for-development.md

 - WinSCP can be handy
 - <https://winscp.net/download/WinSCP-6.1.2-Setup.exe>
 - it is also on winget but i dont know if it si official

+- Set PowerShell prompt¨
+- Set Windows Terminal Tab names to be named by folder